qingqingqingli/libasm/wiki.md

 - You can't use this pointer like a register with `mov`, `add` and etc. Instead, the instruction pointer is changed by using `jump operations`.

-> example of jump instructions
+> example of unconditional jump instructions

 ```asm
 global _start